 I like Sue, but I’m not crazy about this version of the song, so I was surprised to find out that foreign reactors were so smitten by her that her rendition became viral in no time.
 I did not expect that at all.
 I think it’s the charm that worked like magic, based on various reactions I’ve seen and on the number of reactors suddenly crushing on her.
 I leave it to you to decide.

 She did sing, at least, another song that you might like more: Ako sa ‘Yo.

 Another young artist has made it in our list of special singers worthy of mention.
 She is Sassa Dagdag of The Voice Philippines – Kids Edition season 2.
 Sassa has got this distinctly husky singing voice that makes her stand out.
 Her various song renditions, especially of If I were a Boy and Halo, were/are others’ easy favorites.
 Mine, though, is her interpretation of La Vie en Rose.
 For me, that was a really awesome performance, the most impressive of her renditions.

 Last, we’ve got a girl group, the 4th Impact.
-They are actually sisters and we have kind of seen their “transformation”, starting from years ago when certain TV shows first featured/introduced this then-very simple lasses.
+They are actually sisters and we have kind of seen their “transformation”, starting from years ago when certain TV shows first featured/introduced these then-very simple lasses.
 They grew up joining singing and dance contests to be able to help their family.
-In fact, up to now, this much-more stylish girls still keep joining–sometimes winning–in various talent competitions abroad.
-Most notable of their successes are winning twice in the World Championship of Performing Arts (2006, 2013) in separate categories, and bagging fifth place in The X FactorUK (2015).
+In fact, up to now, these much-more stylish girls still keep joining–sometimes winning–in various talent competitions abroad.
+Most notable of their successes are winning twice in the World Championship of Performing Arts (2006, 2013) in separate categories, and bagging the fifth place in The X FactorUK (2015).

 The group has had several name-changes until they settled with “4th Impact”.
 Basing on this performance, however, I believe that they can always change the name, but no one can ever deny their talent.